The Boys in the Band (play)

-The Boys in the Band is a play by Mart Crowley.
-The play premiered Off-Broadway in 1968, and was revived on Broadway for its 50th anniversary in 2018.
+The Boys in the Band is a 1968 American play by Mart Crowley.
+The play premiered Off-Broadway, and was revived on Broadway for its 50th anniversary in 2018.
 The play revolves around a group of gay men who gather for a birthday party in New York City, and was groundbreaking for its portrayal of gay life.
-It was adapted into two feature films.
+It was adapted into two feature films in 1970 and 2020.

 A sequel, The Men from the Boys, premiered in 2002.

 Synopsis

 The play is set in an apartment on the Upper East Side of Manhattan, "a smartly appointed duplex apartment in the East Fifties", and the backgrounds of characters are revealed in the course of a birthday party.